isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-tell-if-your-cat-has-fleas/index.md

 Some cat owners may notice hair loss on the hindquarters, in addition to black patches of skin and scabs.

-The first thing to do is [buy a flea comb](https://pestpolicy.com/best-flea-comb-for-cats/): youll want a densely jointed comb with closely set teeth, which are designed to pick out even the small insects. - One tactic that can help with spotting fleas in cats is to put a white towel or paper near the animal and comb through his fur. - Also, keep a bowl of soapy water handy as you comb your cat to douse any live fleas that might be picked up.
+The first thing to do is [buy a flea comb](https://pestpolicy.com/best-flea-comb-for-cats/):youll want a densely jointed comb with closely set teeth, which are designed to pick out even the small insects. - One tactic that can help with spotting fleas in cats is to put a white towel or paper near the animal and comb through his fur. - Also, keep a bowl of soapy water handy as you comb your cat to douse any live fleas that might be picked up.

 ###  Sign 4 - Excessive Grooming